tzler/server_side_psych/server_setup/security_setup.md

 Certbot needs to be able to find the correct virtual host in your Apache configuration for it to automatically configure SSL.
 Specifically, it does this by looking for a ServerName directive that matches the domain you request a certificate for.

-You should have a VirtualHost block for your domain at `/etc/apache2/sites-available/<your_domain_name>.com.conf` with the ServerName directive already set appropriately.To check, open the virtual host file for your domain using nano or your favorite text editor:
+You should have a VirtualHost block for your domain at `/etc/apache2/sites-available/<your_domain_name>.com.conf` with the ServerName directive already set appropriately.To check, open the virtual host file for your domain using vi or your favorite text editor:

 ```
-$ sudo nano /etc/apache2/sites-available/example.com.conf
+$ sudo vi /etc/apache2/sites-available/example.com.conf
 ```

 Find the existing ServerName line.
 It should look like this: